Everton beat Man Utd despite Gueye seeing red for slapping teammate

 “We lacked the patience to play through the lines, and we crossed a lot of balls.
 We need to do a lot more.

 “In all aspects today, it felt like a step back.
-Not just the result but the intensity and the focus.”
+Not just the result, but the intensity and the focus.”